years ago, Team Found Objects' Brandon Davis sat down

 Who This Is For

 targeted at folks who have never built a combat robot

 before.
 It is not a technical document.
+Folks who have

-If you are asking yourself the above question, the answer is
+are asking yourself the above question, the answer is

 that you probably shouldn't.
-I am not a
+I am not a heavyweight in

 What Is A Combat Robot?

 purposes of this exercise, a combat robot is an R/C car

-in a very bad mood with the desire to
+in a very bad mood with the desire to find other R/C

-This is one if the few times in this little article that I am
+one if the few times in this little article that I am

 not in any way kidding.
 Combat robots are inherently

 dangerous.
 You do this at your own risk - I accept NO

 liability for ANYTHING.
 This hobby, in both its

 The Basic Parts